mshalimay/Distributed-FaaS/README.md

 ![image](https://github.com/mshalimay/distributed-faas/assets/103153803/188b81ce-9549-4a92-a59b-0a645e942fb0)

 ## Simple summary and example:
-Users may specify a function as below:
+Multiple users may specify arbitrary functions, such as below:
 ```python
 def slow_function():
    time.sleep(100)
 ```
+And send to the service using REST protocols.

 In summary, the service:
-- Serializes the functions sent by the users.
-- Create associated tasks and store in an `REDIS` database.
+- Serializes functions sent by users and store an associated task in a `REDIS` database.
-- Each computing node collect a groups of tasks for parallel execution.
+- Tasks are distributed to multiple computing nodes / workers for parallel execution.
-   - Parallelization happens at the level of computing nodes (many nodes executing different tasks)
-   - And within a computing node: a computing node spawns subprocesses to execute the tasks it has in parallel
+   - Parallelization happens at the level of computing nodes (many nodes executing different tasks) and within a computing node (a worker sapwns subprocesses to execute its tasks).
-- Service notifies user their tasks is complete.
+- Service notifies users their tasks is complete.

 # Operation modes
-The system can operate in two modes (see `Push/Pull Implementation` sections for more details):
+The system can operate in three modes (see `Implementation` sections for more details):
 - Push-mode: `TaskDispatcher` keeps track of alive workers and sends tasks to them performing load-balancing
    - Workers that connect to the system send a message to the `TaskDispatcher` when they are ready to work
    - `TaskDispatcher` adds the worker to list of workers and send tasks if there is any